kaisenlinux/terragrunt/docs/_docs/01_getting-started/configuration.md

 - `root/qa/services/service01/terragrunt.hcl`

-You can set `--terragrunt-diff` option. `terragrunt hclfmt --terragrunt-check` will output diff in unified format which can be redirected to your favourite diff tool. `diff` utility must be presented in PATH.
+You can set `--terragrunt-diff` option. `terragrunt hclfmt --terragrunt-diff` will output the diff in a unified format which can be redirected to your favourite diff tool. `diff` utility must be presented in PATH.

 Additionally, there’s a flag `--terragrunt-check`. `terragrunt hclfmt --terragrunt-check` will only verify if the files are correctly formatted **without rewriting** them.
-The command will return exit status 1 if any matching files are improperly formatted, or 0 if all matching .hcl files are correctly formatted.
+The command will return exit status 1 if any matching files are improperly formatted, or 0 if all matching `.hcl` files are correctly formatted.

+You can exclude directories from the formatting process by using the `--terragrunt-hclfmt-exclude-dir` flag.
+For example, `terragrunt hclfmt --terragrunt-hclfmt-exclude-dir=qa/services`.

+If you want to format a single file, you can use the `--terragrunt-hclfmt-file` flag.
+For example, `terragrunt hclfmt --terragrunt-hclfmt-file qa/services/services.hcl`.

+If you want to format HCL from stdin and print the result to stdout, you can use the `--terragrunt-hclfmt-stdin` flag.
+For example, `echo 'module "foo" {}' | terragrunt hclfmt --terragrunt-hclfmt-stdin`.